ec209/re-team-manual/source/documentation/dev-principles.md

 However, the following can be a good starting point:

-* the owner of the story has formulated a plan on how to implement the story
+* the person/pair working on the story (owner) has formulated a plan on how to implement the story
 * the story has been kicked-off with the team (if the story is a complex one)
+* the story has clear and verifiable acceptance criteria, validated at the kickoff
 * all concerns or questions raised during kick-off have been addressed
-* it is clear what good looks like
 * the owner of the story work on the implementation
 * the implementation has been tested
 * any issue following the testing has been addressed